 Teachers and advisors offer the first line of support to each student Pre-K through Grade 12.
 Our low student to teacher ratio coupled with our support services team approach allows for differentiated instruction and individualized attention designed to meet the needs of our students.
-When a teacher has a concern regarding a student that warrants a team approach and the involvement of other trained specialists, the concern is shared with the Resource Team, headed by Dr. Shannon Mulholland.
-Teachers and Advisors are available at various times throughout the school day to arrange individualized meetings with students and families.
+When a teacher has a concern regarding a student that warrants a team approach and the involvement of other trained specialists, the concern is shared with the Resource Team, headed by the Director of Support Services.
+Teachers and advisors are available at various times throughout the school day to arrange individualized meetings with students and families.

 Director of Support Services

 is the Director of Support Services.
 He is available to consult with students, faculty, and families.
 Any temporary or long standing diagnostic information which impacts learning should be shared with Mr. Baxter (e.g., a learning disability, mental or physical health challenge) so that he can coordinate necessary action plans or strategies to assist the student.

 Each division has a formal structure to facilitate comprehensive student support.
 All three school divisions have Resource Teams that meet weekly to discuss students who come to their attention via teachers, students, and/or parents.
 The Resource Team's primary goal is to ensure that the needs of students are addressed in a timely and meaningful manner, while respecting confidentiality and "need to know" guidelines.